 A. We frequently hear from families who can’t bring themselves to scatter a loved one’s ashes.
 Many want a place to visit and an Eternal Reef provides that living memorial location to go to, an option not available when ashes are scattered.
 Families have even told us “Dad asked for his ashes to be scattered, but if he had known about Eternal Reefs, I know he would choose this option instead.”

 Q. How will I know where the Eternal Reef is located?

-A. With every Eternal Reef the executor of the estate receives two memorial certificates that identify the longitude and latitude of the memorial.
+A. With every Eternal Reef, we provide two memorial certificates with GPS coordinates noting the longitude and latitude of the memorial.

 Q. Can I visit the location of the Eternal Reef?

-A. With over 700,000 Reef Balls placed worldwide, the Eternal Reef design has a proven track record and has passed every government test for stability.
-During the devastating hurricane seasons of 1998 and 2004 many of our sites were hit directly by storms and all of our reefs remained in place.
+A. Reef balls have 30+ years of documented stability in the marine environment.
+Over these years, reef balls have been hit directly by category 3, 4 and 5 hurricanes and there is no indication of any significant movement.
+With over 1 million reef balls placed worldwide, the Eternal Reef design has a proven track record and, in fact during the devastating hurricane seasons of 1998 and 2004, many of our sites were hit directly by storms and all our reefs remained in place.